 Jackson Surgical Associates was founded in 1970.
-The clinic's current physicians are Dr. Dean Currie, Dr. David Villarreal, Dr. David Laird and Dr. Daniel Day.
+The clinic's current physicians are Dr. Dean Currie, Dr. David Villarreal, Dr. David Laird, Dr. Daniel Day and Dr. Garrison Smith.

 Through the years, the surgeons at Jackson Surgical Associates have seen many changes in medicine and surgical techniques, but one thing remained constant: They always specialized in providing the best surgical care possible.